SUNYOTECH/api-docs/source/index.md

 Authentication is performed by using app-specific **secret tokens**.

 You can generate your own secret tokens from the [API dashboard](https://api-dashboard.stampery.com).

+<aside class="info">As a rule of thumb, you should use a single token for every application using our API.
+If you are running a distributed application, you should also use a different token for every instance or otherwise you may miss some proofs.</aside>

 # Stamping